Katie Grand: Career

 Named by British newspaper The Daily Telegraph as "one of the most powerful stylists in the world", Grand began fashion styling while still at St. Martins, directing and styling fashion shoots for newly launched magazine, Dazed & Confused in the 1990s.
 She was later bought by style magazine The Face as Fashion Director.

 Soon after this, Grand was made Editor-in-Chief of POP, a bi-annual fashion magazine.
 This position brought Grand many friendships, including with celebrities Madonna and Agyness Deyn, and designers Stella McCartney, Luella Bartley, Miuccia Prada and Giles Deacon.
 She infamously convinced actress Elizabeth Hurley to pose nude on the cover of POP, just six weeks after giving birth.

 Grand is the former editor of LOVE, a bi-annual fashion magazine she launched herself in 2009.
 She left the publication in 2020.
 Grand styles many fashion photo shoots and shows including Giles and Unique at Topshop.
 She has also worked on fashion shows for Louis Vuitton and Prada.
 As editor of LOVE, she was the fashion journalist chosen to select 2014's Dress of the Year for the Fashion Museum, Bath.

 Since leaving LOVE, Grand has launched her own successful independent magazine and creative agency “Perfect Magazine”.

 Personal life

 Grand lives in Tufnell Park, North London.
 She was married to Pulp bassist Steve Mackey until his death in 2023.
-Grand has one step-son, who is Mackey’s son with longtime partner artist and former model Zoe Grace, Marley, born in 1996.
+Grand has one step-son, Marley, born in 1996, who is Mackey’s son with longtime partner artist and former model Zoe Grace.

+Awards

+In 2022, Grand won the Isabella Blow Award for Fashion Creator at the Fashion Awards.